metamath/lamp-guide/docs/index.md

 We now see an error after id 1, saying
 "*The label 'imim2i' doesn't refer to any assertion.*"

-Click on the **P** to reveal the specific reference that it was using to justify this statement, and indeed, it was using `imim2i` combined with `syl.2` to prove this statement.
+> Click on the **P** of step 1 to reveal the specific reference that
+> it was using (erroneously) to justify this statement.

+It says `syl.2 : imim2i` which means that our claimed justification for step 1 was to use assertion `imim2i` with `syl.2` as its hypothesis.
+In our modified context we can't use `imim2i`, in fact, we can't use any assertion after `ax-3`.
+Let's eliminate this justification:

+> Under step 1 is its justification; click on the
-In our new context we don't have `imim2i`.
-We can sliminate this justification by clcking on trash can next to it, click on **P** to hide the now-empty justification.
+> on the trash can next to it to delete the justification.
+> Then click on **P** to hide the now-empty justification.

 Let's unify and see what happens:

 > Click on unify.

-The final `syl` step has a symbol "~"; this means that this particular statement is justified, but that it depends on something else transitively that isn't justified.
+The final `syl` step has a symbol "~"; this means that this particular statement is justified, but it depends on something else that is not transitively justified.
 You can click on the **P** marker after `syl` to see that `syl` depends on two other statements, `syl.1` and `1`, and uses `ax-mp` with those hypotheses to justify this step.
 This is a perfectly fine use of `ax-mp`, and `syl.1` is a hypothesis (so it's assumed true for its purposes).
 However, this justification depends on `1` which isn't currently proven.
+If you looked at this,
-Click on the **P** marker after `syl` to hide these details.
+click again on the **P** marker after `syl` to hide these details.

 Let's work on proving statement `1`.
 Let's try backwards proof.